mvellandi/journal-old/_posts/2011-05-21-gamification-principles-gaming-behavior-change-play-user-experience-design.md

 ---
-title: Gamification&#58; Helping People get from Point A to Point B in their Lives
+title: "Gamification: Helping People get from Point A to Point B in their Lives"
+layout: post
 date: 2011-05-21T19:00:08+00:00
 author: Mario Vellandi
-layout: post
 categories:
   - design
   - innovation